REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets

-\smallsec{Instance Counts and Distances} Analyzing the object instances themselves allows a more granualar understanding of gender biases in the dataset.
+Analyzing object instances allows a more granular understanding of biases in the dataset.
+For example, in the previous metric on COCO we found \obj{vehicle} objects to occur more with people of darker skin tones, and \obj{furniture} with people of lighter skin tones.
+The specific \obj{vehicle} objects that fit this trend are \obj{motorcycle} and \obj{bus}, while the specific \obj{furniture} objects are \obj{bed} and \obj{couch}.

 In OpenImages we find that objects like \obj{cosmetics}, \obj{doll}, and \obj{washing machine} are overrepresented with females, and objects like \obj{rugby ball}, \obj{beer}, \obj{bicycle} are overrepresented with males.
 However, beyond just looking at the number of times objects appear, we also look at the distance an object is from a person.
 We use a scaled distance measure as a proxy for understanding if a particular person, $p$, and object, $o$, are actually interacting with each other in order to derive more meaningful insight than just quantifying a mutual appearance in the same image.
+The distance measure we define is
-The distance measure we define is $dist = \frac{\text{distance between p and o centers}}{\sqrt{\text{area}_{\text{p}}*\text{area}_{\text{o}}}}$ to estimate distance in the 3D world.
-In Appendix~\ref{app:distance} we validate this notion that our distance measure can be used as a proxy interaction.
-We consider these distances in order to disambiguate between situations where a person is merely in an image with an object in the background, rather than directly interacting with the object,

-revealing biases that were not clear from just looking at the frequency differences.
-For example, \obj{organ} (the musical instrument) did not have a statistically significant difference in frequency between the two genders, but does in distance, or under our interpretation, relation.
-In Fig.~\ref{fig:3_oi_qual} we investigate what accounts for this difference and notice that when a male person is pictured with an organ, he is likely to be playing it, whereas a female person may just be near it but not necessarily directly interacting with it.
-Through this analysis we can discover something more subtle about how an object is represented.
+to estimate distance in the 3D world, where $\textrm{area}_{\textrm{p}}$ is measured on a normalized image of total area 1.
+In Appendix B we validate this notion that our distance measure can be used as a proxy interaction.
+We consider these distances in order to disambiguate between situations where a person is merely in an image with an object in the background, rather than directly interacting with the object, revealing biases that were not clear from just looking at the frequency differences.
+For example, \obj{organ} (the musical instrument) did not have a statistically significant difference in frequency between the genders, but does in distance, or under our interpretation, relation.
+In Fig.~\ref{fig:3_oi_qual} we investigate what accounts for this difference and see that when a male person is pictured with an organ, he is likely to be playing it, whereas a female person may just be near it but not necessarily directly interacting with it.
+Through this analysis we discover something more subtle about how an object is represented.